-How’s that for instantly building a negative perception for the retailer or the limited supply featured product.
-With fear-bases scarcity, anger is often the emotion driven to the surface when the need for satisfaction is not met.
+How’s that for instantly building a negative perception for the retailer, or the limited supply featured product.
+With fear-based scarcity, anger is often the emotion driven to the surface when the need for satisfaction is not met.

 Then, when I finally decide on an item, I have been denied purchase at final checkout due to an out-of-stock, too late to the party message,

 After finding a great deal I have also experienced delivery problems where my item got delayed, or lost along the way.
 My fear of not getting the deal has now morphed into anger.
 This is a common problem.

 Often a flash sale is put together quickly or without thinking through all of the steps that follow a purchase.

 In today’s world of vocal online reviews, you don’t want anyone bashing your product or store due to a fulfillment or processing issue.